PAD Peripheral Arterial Disease

 During the physical exam, your doctor may compare blood pressure between your limbs to see whether the pressure is lower in the affected limb.

-He or she also may check for poor wound healing or any changes in your hair, skin, or nails that may be signs of P.A.D.
+Your doctor also may check for poor wound healing or any changes in your hair, skin, or nails that may be signs of PAD.

 Doppler Ultrasound and Ankle-Brachial Index

 Intermittent claudication caused by peripheral artery disease is typically diagnosed using a procedure called doppler ultrasound and a calculation called the ankle-brachial index.
 This method is also proving to be a helpful way to diagnose PAD in patients without symptoms of intermittent claudication.